Six Pack Abs Workout For Upper and Lower Abs

 5. Lower your arms and legs back to the starting position, inhaling as you do so.

-2. Try to keep your back as straight as you can during the V-sit up.
+6. Keep your back as straight as possible during the V-sit-up.

 There are plenty of lower abs exercises for beginners and advanced to get six-pack abs.